totinos-heathen/5e-to-starfinder-guide/README.md

 Starfinder however is linear in its bonuses and penalties.
 If you have a +3 bonus, it applies equally regardless if the DC is 10 or 18.

-#### The quick take: Situational bonuses are less effective for easy checks, but more important and effective for harder checks.
+#### The quick take: Situational bonuses are less effective than advantage for easy checks, but more important and effective for harder checks.

 ### Bonuses